Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Fixes:

+- Fixed duplicate option in "Rules for Space Monster" options panel.
 - Replaced "L" to Loop through the swarm of fleets. by "L" to Loop through overlapping fleets.
 (Thanks williams482)
 - Fixed stagate redirection bug:
   - launch a fleet from a colony with a stargate to a colony without stargate.